Joe Pearson (footballer)

-Joseph Frank Pearson (19 September 1877 – 1946) was a football player in the early years of professional football in England.
+Joseph Frank Pearson (19 September 1877 – 26 April 1946) was a football player in the early years of professional football in England.
 Pearson played for Aston Villa from Aug.
 1900 - May 1908.
 Before playing for Villa, he played for Saltley College FC.
+He went on to become headmaster of Wollaston Boys' School in September 1919, and later a councillor on Stourbridge Borough Council.
+He served as Mayor of Stourbridge for two years from November 1941.